2015 Massachusetts State Report Card

 In accordance with the federal Elementary and Secondary Education Act (ESEA), all states and districts receiving federal Title I funds must prepare and disseminate annual report cards.
 Report cards are critical tools for promoting accountability for schools, districts, and states by publicizing data about student performance and program effectiveness for parents, policy makers, and other stakeholders.
 Report cards help parents/guardians and the general public see where schools and districts are succeeding and where there is still work to do.

-The Massachusetts State Report Card is divided into the following seven parts:
+The Massachusetts State Report Card is divided into the following eight parts:

 | Part I: || Enrollment & Educator Data |

 Shows enrollment statistics for Massachusetts public schools.
 This section also includes the percentage of Massachusetts teachers licensed in the area in which they are teaching, the percentage of teacher waivers granted, and the percentage of core academic classes taught by teachers who are "highly qualified."

 | Part II: || State Achievement in English Language Arts, Mathematics & Science and Technology/Engineering |

 Shows a summary of state performance on the last round of Massachusetts Comprehensive Assessment System (MCAS) examinations in English Language Arts, Mathematics and Science and Technology/Engineering.
 The data are broken down by grade level and subject area, and include data for specific groups of students.

 | Part III: || State Accountability Report |